Dieudonne-Mukendi/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : Delete the directory holberton that is in the /tmp d                     irectory 10-back : Changes the working directory to the previous one 11-Lists : Lists all files in the current directory and the parent of the            working directory and the /boot directory in long format
-12-file_type : Print the type of the file named iamafile the is in the /tmp               directory
+12-file_type : Print the type of the file named iamafile the is in the                   /tmp directory 13-symbolic_link : Create a symbolic link to /bin/ls named __ls__ in the                    current working directory